axsilva1991/challenge-developper-api-rest/README.md

+# challenge-developper-api-rest

+This repository is a implementation an academic project for the creation of a fictitious digital bank.

-# Functional requirements for challenge
+## Functional requirements for challenge

 You need to create a digital bank when: